 - Static analysis is usually poor regarding diagnosing memory leaks, and concurrency errors.
 In order to detect such errors, you actually need to execute a part of the program virtually.
 It is too difficult to implement.
 Such algorithms take too much memory and processor time.
 Static analyzers usually limit themselves to diagnosing simple cases.
 A more efficient way to detect memory leaks and concurrency errors, is to use dynamic analysis tools.

 - A static analysis tool warns you about odd fragments.
 This means that the code can actually be quite correct; we are call these 'false-positive' reports.
 Only the programmer can know if the analyzer points to a real error, or if it is just a false positive.
 The necessity to review false positives takes work time, and weakens attention to those code fragments which really do contain errors.

 Errors detected by static analyzers are rather diverse.
-Here, for example, is the list of diagnostics implemented in the PVS-Studio tool.
+For example, here is the list of diagnostics implemented in the PVS-Studio tool.
 Some analyzers focus on a certain area, or certain types of defect, while others support certain coding standards, for instance, MISRA-C:1998, MISRA-C:2004, Sutter-Alexandrescu Rules, Meyers-Klaus Rules, etc.

-The sphere of static analysis is actively developing; new diagnostic rules and standards appear regulary, while some rules become obsolete.
+Static analysis is a rapidly growing field; new diagnostic rules and standards appear regularly, while some rules become obsolete.
 This is why there is no sense in trying to compare analyzers on the basis of the defects they can detect.
-The only way to compare tools, is to check them on a set of projects, and count the number of real errors they have found.
-This subject is discussed in detail in the article "Difficulties of comparing code analyzers, or don't forget about usability".
+The only way to compare tools is to check them on a set of projects, and count the number of real errors they have found.
+This subject is covered well in the article "Difficulties of comparing code analyzers, or don't forget about usability".